hpc-uk/build-instructions/utils/pynamic/README.md

 Pynamic
 =======

-This folder contains instructions for building and running Pynamic, a benchmark designed to test a system's ability to handle the dynamic linking and loading requirements of Python-based scientific applications.
+This folder contains instructions for building and running Pynamic, a benchmark generator designed to test a system's ability to handle the dynamic linking and loading requirements of Python-based scientific applications.